 It was actually really difficult to pick a recipe because it turns out that I’m really dependent on eggs, yogurt, cheese and milk as protein sources.
 I started thinking about what it really takes to be a vegan, especially if you are a recreational athlete (runner, cyclist, gym nut, cross-fitter, etc.), such as myself.
 As a result, I created these tips for being a vegan athlete!
 (Make sure you read on to the last tip for vegan recipes)

 - Have A Plan.
 Every athlete, whether they are vegan or not, should have an eating plan.
 The following tips will help you better choose foods that should go into your meal plan.
-For more help, download this free guide to pre and post workout foods to know when to eat what types of foods before a workout.

 - Know Your Protein.
 This a no-brainer, right?
 The number one thing that people wonder about vegans is, where do they get protein?
 Here’s a list of vegan plant-based proteins:

 - Lentils (brown, green and red)

 - Whole grains (quinoa, brown rice, bulgur, farro, amaranth, oats)